 COVID-19 has reshaped the way enterprises manage their workforce.

-Remember, the key is to avoid confusion and loss of efficiency, by communicating the finer nuances of this digital-first way of working, on a regular basis.
-To that end, consider harnessing powerful DAP tools (such as Whatfix) to convey reasons for the change and train users on how to leverage the enterprise tools remotely and optimally.
+Consider harnessing powerful DAP tools (such as Whatfix) to convey reasons for the change and train users on how to leverage the enterprise software remotely and optimally.

 Top Remote Workforce Management Challenges